lbrucher/node-sqldb/README.md

-# Convenience library to work with SQL in NodeJS apps
+# Convenience library to work with SQL databases in NodeJS apps

 Also see [samples](samples/)